 Practicing yoga over 50 can help to slow the aging process and – if done consistently in combination with a healthy diet – can keep you strong, trim, and fit.
 A flowing routine of standing poses will improve your joint mobility (including your spine), muscular flexibility, lung capacity, and core strength.

 What follows is a recommended practice for yoga over 50.
 A video and printable list of exercises are included lower within this article.

 Yoga for Mobility (and to Reduce Risk of Accelerated Aging)

-The ability to move easily and freely – at different depths and in different situations – is called mobility.
+The ability to move easily and freely – at different depths and in various situations – is called mobility.

 There is a misunderstanding that to keep your joints healthy and supple, you must avoid using them.